brandonscholet/WTFNoPauseVMWare/README.md

 ## Getting Started

-1. Clone this repository to your local machine.
+1. You don't even need to clone this repo.
+The readme is longer than the code itself.
-2. Copy the bat script to a common location for your user/the computer
+2. Copy the batch script to a common location for your user/the computer
 3. Follow the below instructions to set up group policy

 ## How to Contribute